geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 *Automate completion of planting dates.* It would be helpful to auto-complete planting dates based on user or chapter data from prior seasons.
 In other words, after the user enters the start date, the pull date (and other dates) could be calculated and entered automatically.

-*Implement "like" and "favorite" UI elements.*  It is possible that providing these social media features could improve engagement.

 ## Customer Retention Phase

 In general, paying customers have enough experience with the app to derive value from it.
 To retain them, we need ways to be made aware when the app is not meeting their needs and respond appropriately.
 For example, we could implement: